The Business Model Behind Modern Forex Prop Firms

 This creates confusion.

-Now they are not only dealing with the market, they are dealing with uncertainty.
+Now they are not only dealing with the market, but they are also dealing with uncertainty.

 If your strategy worked before the evaluation, it can most likely work during the evaluation.